 Anthony Nadler is an associate professor of Media and Communication Studies at Ursinus College.
-He is the author of Making the News Popular: Mobilizing U.S. News Audiences (University of Illinois Press, 2016).
-His current research focuses on conservative news, media and populism, and debates surrounding propaganda and civic culture in a digital media landscape.
-With A.J.
-Bauer, he is co-editing a volume titled News on the Right: Studying Conservative News Cultures.
-His articles have appeared in or are forthcoming in Wired, n+1, Critical Studies in Media Communication, Journalism, Communication Review, Politics and Culture and elsewhere.
+He is the author of Making the News Popular: Mobilizing U.S. News Audiences (University of Illinois Press, 2016) and co-editor with AJ Bauer of News on the Right: Studying Conservative News Cultures (Oxford University Press, 2019).
+His current research focuses on conservative news, media and populism, and debates surrounding targeted advertising and civic culture in a digital media landscape.

 - B.A., Macalester College

 - M.A., Ph.D., University of Minnesota

 - Theory and Research Methods

 - Populism in news